Lillinator/discourse-left-side-burger/README.md

-# Discourse left side hamburger menu theme component
+# Discourse left side hamburger menu icon

 Discourse theme component that moves the hamburger menu bars icon to the left side in mobile to be consistent with desktop view.
 <br />